SherryChalotra03/ENGO651_FinalProject/README.md

 - **Precomputed Road Network:** Uses a precomputed NetworkX graph (road_network_processed.pkl) for efficient pathfinding in Calgary.

 ### 2. IoT Integration for Real-Time Location Tracking
-- **MQTT-Based Location Updates:** Retrieves the user’s current location in real-time from an IoT device using the MQTT protocol.
+- **IOT-Based Location Updates:** user location tracking using the navigator.geolocation.getCurrentPosition API.
+When the user clicks the "Use My Current Location" button, this API requests the device’s geolocation, retrieving the latitude and longitude coordinates with high accuracy.
 - **Automatic Start Point Setting:** Sets the user’s current location as the start point for route planning, eliminating the need for manual input.
 - **Dynamic Updates:** Continuously updates the start point as the user moves, ensuring the route reflects the latest location.
 - **Fallback Mechanism:** Allows manual start point selection if IoT location data is unavailable.